zencoders/pyircbot/README.md

 pyircbot
 ========

-A simple python-twisted IRC.
+A simple python-twisted IRC bot.
 Presently pyircbot has **NOT** chat logging features.

 ## Requirements